TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 {{< youtube UWM2ZQoGhQA >}}

-In order to use the Gateway API you will need an API key for your Gateway APIs and one command to create the API and make it live.
+In order to use the Gateway API to create a Tyk API Definition you will need the API key for your deployment's Gateway API and then issue just one command to create the API and make it live.

 ### Step 1: Make sure you know your API secret
 Your Tyk Gateway API secret is stored in your `tyk.conf` file, the property is called `secret`, you will need to use this as a header called `x-tyk-authorization` to make calls to the Gateway API.